Boubacar-Diallo/Paper-Notes/notes/Survey_Korus_201709.md

 ## [Digital image integrity - A survey of protection and verification techniques](Survey_Korus_201709.pdf)

 - Author(s):
-- Publication :
+- Publication:
-- Cite :
+- Cited:
-- Year :
+- Year:

 We are currently on a verge of a revolution in digital photography.
 Developments in computational imaging and adoption of artificial intelligence have spawned new editing techniques that give impressive